Other sights of the city

 Liechtenstein Garden Palace: baroque splendour

 The baroque Liechtenstein garden palace - still privately owned - is surrounded by an attractive park with a children’s playground.
 Tours around the palace and of the art collections are offered.
 Cultural events are regularly hosted in the palace, and also in the garden in summer.
-It is just a five-minute walk from H+ Hotel Wien.» Continue to Attractions
+It is just a five-minute walk from H+ Hotel Wien.» Continue to Location & surroundings

 Stephansdom: The heart and landmark of the city